 The La Cloche - Silhouette Trail

 In the Provincial Park, there are also a variety of trails.
-The longest of them is the La Cloche - Silhouette Trail, He is 80 kilometers long.
-You should plan about a week for it.
-Provision and equipment for a week must be taken.
-There is no accommodation at this path.
-But there are also shorter and easier trails The shortest is the Granite Ridge Trail with a length of 2,3 kilometers.
-Most of them lead up to the pink rocky outcrops that rise up between the woods.
-A detailed description of the La Cloche - silhouette trails There's this link.
+The longest of them is the La Cloche - Silhouette Trail.
+It is 80 kilometers long.
+You should plan about a week for this.
+Provisions and equipment for a week must be taken with you.
+There are no overnight accommodations on this path.
+However, there are also shorter and easier hiking trails.
+The shortest is the Granite Ridge Trail with a length of 2,3 kilometers.
+Most of them lead up to the rose-colored rock humps that loom between the woods.

 What you should pack if you want to go hiking in Killarney Provincial Park